 Cost: from around £8.

-All-in-one nappies consist of a built-in waterproof outer layer with an absorbent insert attached on the inside.
-Some all-in-ones allow the insert to be snapped in and out, some have a pocket for the insert, these are called ‘pocket nappies’.
+All-in-one nappies are just as easy to put on as a disposable nappy and are a popular daytime nappy.
+All-in-one’s consist of a built in waterproof layer with an absorbent insert attached on the inside.
+Some nappies allow the insert to be snapped in and out, or have a sewn pocket for the insert to go inside, these are called pocket nappies.
+All-in-one and pocket nappies are usually one-size (birth-to-potty) fitting a baby from 8lbs – 35lbs by adjusting the poppers at the front.

 Disposable bio-degradable paper liners or washable fleece liners can be placed inside any nappy to catch solids and prevent overstaining.
 When changing a nappy, simply remove the liner throwing away disposable liners in the waste bin.
 Do not flush disposable liners.
 Washable liners can be placed in a bucket or wet bag with used reusable nappies.
 Some paper liners, if only wet and not soiled, can even be washed and used again.